-The June 2018 and December 2018 Level I CFA exam will cover the following topics:
+The December 2018 Level I CFA exam will cover the following topics:

 The weights of the Level I exam topics are subject to change on a year-to-year basis, at the discretion of CFA Institute.
-For the June 2018 and December 2018 Level I exams, topics are weighted as follows:
+For the December 2018 Level I exam, topics are weighted as follows:

 |Ethical and Professional Standards||15%|